 – Monitor for signs of overtraining and injury

-I hope this article as given you a good insight into how an Osteopath at the Competitive Sports Clinic can help a Netball athlete.
+I hope this article has given you a good insight into how an Osteopath at the Competitive Sports Clinic can help a Netball athlete.
 By analysing and assessing aspects of the athlete’s physical health, and then implementing structured training plans, the athlete will know they have the best possible chance of increasing their performance and decreasing their chance of injury.
-If you have any further questions relating to this or would like to enquire about one of our services please contact us at (03) 9939 1289 or firstname.lastname@example.org
+If you have any further questions relating to this or would like to enquire about one of our services please contact us at (03) 9939 1289 or [email protected]

 About the Author: